Northern (genre): Characteristics

 A common anachronism in Northerns was the tyranny and absolute power of the Hudson's Bay Company and its officers, even into the modern period.
 This was repeated not just in fiction but by reviewers and critics too.
 The concept of La Longue Traverse, or the Journey of Death, comes from The Call of the North (1914) and was popular in later films.
 In this, the Hudson's Bay Company executes convicts by forcing them into the wilderness without equipment or supplies.
-In 1921, the Hudson's Bay Company successfully sued the Famous Players-Lasky Corporation for the villainous portrayal of their Company in the latters' remake The Call of the North.
+In 1921, the Hudson's Bay Company successfully sued the Famous Players–Lasky Corporation for the villainous portrayal of their Company in the latter's remake The Call of the North.

 Alaska Natives or Métis are featured in some depictions.

 Besides being set in Canadian Prairies, the stories often contrast the American frontier with the Canadian frontier in several ways.
 In films such as Pony Soldier and Saskatchewan the North-West Mounted Police display reason, compassion and a sense of fair play in their dealings with Aboriginal people (First Nations) as opposed to hotheaded American visitors (often criminals), lawmen or the American Army who seem to prefer extermination with violence.